zextras/tech-doc/source/carbonio/install/scenarios/single/ansible.rst

    the comment (#) indicating the correct name of the server on which to install the Role, based on the directions provided.

-Once you edited the inventory, save it in directory :file:`/opt/carbonio-installation` as :file:`carbonio-inventory-single`.
+Once you edited the inventory, save it in a directory of your choice as :file:`carbonio-inventory-single`.
 Now, you can run the script: from the directory execute the command

 .. code:: console